 What do you do if have a spouse who is a good person, but spends so much time with everyone and everything else, that you feel neglected?
-How can you, as a spouse, demand more time from this “good-hearted person” when he or she really doesn’t have much more time to give?
-For the next few weeks we’d like to focus on this topic in our Marriage Messages.
+How can you, as a spouse, demand more time from this “good-hearted person” when he or she doesn’t have much more time to give?
+For the next few times we’ll be talking about our schedules and being marriage minded.

-That is a dilemma that has been battled in homes for centuries and truly, there’s no easy answer.
-It’s certainly one we, personally, battle with in our home because of the demands of the ministry of Marriage Missions and other great causes, in which we’re involved.
-So we don’t have a sure-fire answer, but we’ve learned a few things along the way that might help you in some way with this dilemma.
+That is a dilemma that has been battled in homes for centuries.
+And truly, there is no easy answer.
+It’s certainly one we personally battle with in our home.
+This is because of the demands of the ministry of Marriage Missions and other great causes, in which we’re involved.
+So we don’t have a sure-fire answer.
+But we’ve learned a few things along the way that might help you with this dilemma.

 As Paul says, “I want to spare you this.”

-If our partner’s needs are being neglected in some way and he or she isn’t in full agreement to make the sacrifice, then we need to re-evaluate how we’re spending our time.
-It’s important to ask the Lord to show us how to do this so our marriages truly reflect the love of God in every way.
+If our partner’s needs are being neglected and he or she isn’t in agreement to make the sacrifice, then we need to re-evaluate how we’re spending our time.
+It’s important to ask the Lord to show us how to do this.
 After all, our marriages are to be a reflection of Christ’s love for the church!
 Does Christ neglect the church?
-Didn’t He put aside His own time to show His love for her by dying to self and giving His life and time for her good and betterment?
+Didn’t He put aside His own time that showed His love by giving His life and time for her good and betterment?
 This is a living example we are to follow.

-We’ve learned that just because we CAN do something, it doesn’t mean we SHOULD do it.
-God has not called us to do EVERYTHING.
+We’ve learned that just because we can do something, it doesn’t mean we should do it.
+God has not called us to do everything.
 Even Jesus didn’t heal everyone in the world.
 He also found time to do other things.
-We need to learn what He has called us to do and what He hasn’t —when to work, when to rest, and when to play.
+We need to learn what He has called us to do and what He hasn’t.
+We need to wisely discern when to work, when to rest, and when to play.
 When we marry, this is especially true.

-When you marry you take on the responsibility to change your mind-set so you consider God AND your spouse in every way you conduct your life.
+When you marry you take on the responsibility to change your mind-set so you consider God and your spouse in how you conduct your life.
 The problem comes when we marry and we don’t change the way we think about how we conduct our days.
-We bring “single-mindedness” into the wedding, and leave with the same mind-set even though we’ve vowed to become united.
+We bring “single-mindedness” into the wedding.
+And then we leave with the same mind-set even though we’ve vowed to become united.

-Many of us have even gone trough the tradition of the wedding ceremony of lighting the Unity candle with our individual candles, blowing out our single candles as a symbol of “becoming one” because we are now married.
-And yet we leave the church after the ceremony and some how forget to change some very important things —one of them is: how we spend our time.
+Many of us have even gone trough the tradition of the wedding ceremony of lighting the Unity candle with our individual candles.
+We then blow out our single candles as a symbol of “becoming one” in marriage.
+And yet we leave the church after the ceremony and somehow forget to change some very important things.
+One of them is how we spend our time.

 At first, we may go through the motions of changing our schedules to include each other.
-But eventually life settles in and everyday living “crowds” us away from each other.
+But eventually life settles in and everyday living “crowds” us away from one another.
 We settle back into the mind-set of conducting our lives as two single people out to conquer whatever comes our way.
-We see all that needs to be done and think our spouse will “naturally” understand why we’ve allowed him or her to be crowded out of our schedule.
+We see all that needs to be done.
+Plus, we think our spouse will “naturally” understand why we’ve allowed him or her to be crowded out of our schedule.

 But often this isn’t the case.
 Our spouse has needs for companionship.
 And even if he or she is understanding at first, is it a sustainable way to live out our married lives together?
-When we neglect our spouse’s need for companionship, isn’t it leaving the door open for temptation to take root when there’s someone else who is willing to pay more attention to the lonely spouse’s needs?
-Also, is this how God would really want is to live our lives together —as two married people living in a “single-minded” manner for years at a stretch or a lifetime?
+When we neglect our spouse’s need for companionship, isn’t it leaving the door open for temptation to take root?
+In many cases there’s someone else who is willing to pay more attention to the lonely spouse’s needs.
+Also, is this how God would really want is to live our lives together?

 In all of this, please think about something Jason Krafsky wrote (in his pre-marriage workbook, “Before I Do“):

-But of course, you need to spend time together to be able to be a “living advertisement” —at least one that draws others TO God.
+But of course, you need to spend time together to be able to be a “living advertisement” —one that draws others TO God.

-Please prayerfully consider what we’ve just written (plus we have a bit more on our web site when you look at the additional prompts at the end of this message).
-In the next Marriage Message we’ll revisit this subject a little bit further addressing how to get the important things done in our lives that need our attention and still reserve time for each other.
-The information may not be exhaustive, but hopefully we’ll share at least some insights that may help you in this mission.
+Please prayerfully consider what we’ve just written.
+In the next Marriage Message we’ll revisit this subject a little bit further.
+We’ll address how to get important things done in our lives that need our attention and still reserve time for each other.
+We see this as an important mission.

 Cindy and Steve Wright